Dolores del Río: Early life and education

-Dolores attended the Collège Français de Saint-Joseph, a college run by French nuns and located in Mexico City.
-She also developed a great taste for dance, that awakened in her when her mother took her to one of the Russian dancer's Ana Pavlova performances, where she was fascinated by seeing her dance and decided to become a dancer herself.
+Del Río attended the Collège Français de Saint-Joseph, a college run by French nuns and located in Mexico City.
+She also developed a great taste for dance, that awakened in her when her mother took her to one of the performances of the Russian dancer Ana Pavlova, where she was fascinated by seeing her dance and decided to become a dancer herself.
 She confirmed her decision later when she witnessed the performances of Antonia Mercé "La Argentina" in Mexico City.
 She then persuaded her mother to allow her to take dance lessons with the respected teacher Felipita López.
-However, she suffered from great insecurity and felt like an "ugly duckling".
+However, she suffered from great insecurity and felt like an ‘ugly duckling’.
 Her mother commissioned the renowned painter Alfredo Ramos Martínez (famous painter of the Mexican aristocracy) to paint a portrait of her daughter.
 The portrait helped her overcome her insecurities.
-In 1921, aged 17, Dolores was invited by a group of Mexican women to dance in a party to benefit a local hospital.
+In 1921, aged 17, del Río was invited by a group of Mexican women to dance in a party to benefit a local hospital.
 At this party, she met Jaime Martínez del Río y Viñent, son of a wealthy family.
-Jaime had been educated in England and had spent some time in Europe.
+Jaime had been educated in the United Kingdom and had spent some time in Europe.
 After a two-month courtship, the couple wed on 11 April 1921.
 It was from him that she inherited her artistic surname.

-Her honeymoon with Jaime lasted two years and they carried it out traveling through Europe, where in a stop at Spain, Dolores danced for the kings of Spain (Alfonso XIII and Victoria Eugenie), who were fascinated to see her perform a dance performance for the soldiers of the war in Morocco.The kings thanked her deeply and the queen gave her a photograph.
-Returning to Mexico, Jaime decided to dedicate himself to growing cotton at Hacienda Las Cruces, in Nazas, Durango.
-However, a resounding fall in the world cotton market in 1924, caused an economic crisis for both and had to settle in Mexico City under the economic protection of their respective families.
-For her part, she had to sell her jewelry to try to recover a bit of the fortune she had lost with her husband.
+Her honeymoon with Jaime lasted two years and they carried it out traveling through Europe, where in a stop at Spain, Del Río danced for the king and queen of Spain (Alfonso XIII and Victoria Eugenie), who were fascinated to see her perform a dance for the soldiers of the war in Morocco.
+The king and queen thanked her deeply, and the queen gave her a photograph.
+Returning to Mexico, Jaime decided to dedicate himself to growing cotton at his ranch called Las Cruces, in Nazas, Durango.
+However, a fall in the world cotton market in 1924, caused an economic crisis for both and had to settle in Mexico City under the economic protection of their respective families.
+For her part, she had to sell her jewelry to try to recover some of the fortune she had lost with her husband.
 In addition to this, Dolores arrived pregnant when they returned to the country and had complications that could not be overcome, which caused a miscarriage and after which the doctors recommended not to get pregnant again since it would be very dangerous, taking away the possibility of having children.